 How to Cook Frozen Pie Crusts in Pyrex Dishes

 The most common reason to move a cold Pyrex dish from the fridge to the oven is when making pie crusts.
 To protect your Pyrex however, the transition from the fridge to the bench is very important.

 Do not be tempted to place your Pyrex dish straight from the fridge or freezer to the oven as it could easily shatter.
 If you want to cook a pie crust which has cooled in the fridge, place it in a short time on your bench to warm up slightly.
 This will only usually take 15-30 minutes.
 Pre-heat the oven while you allow the dish to come up closer to room temperature before placing your Pyrex in the oven.

 How to Reheat Lasagna in Pyrex in the Oven

 Lasagna is a meal that is great to make in a double batch.
 You can make your lasagna directly in the Pyrex dish and freeze it uncooked.
 Make sure the lasagna mix is cool before placing in the freezer.
 Label it with the name and date.

-To reheat a frozen lasagna, take it out and place it in your fridge 24 hours before you want to eat it.
+To reheat a frozen lasagna, take it out and place it in your fridge 24 hours before you want to cook and serve it.
 Place it on the bench for a short period of time (30 mins approximately) to allow it to come closer to room temperature.
 It can then be placed in a pre-heated oven to cook.

 Pyrex can go from the fridge to the oven if it is given some time to come closer to room temperature.
-Minimizing the temperature change will protect the Pyrex and reduced the chance it could crack due to thermal shock.
-Pyrex is a tough product so
+Avoiding an extreme and sudden temperature change will protect the Pyrex and reduce the chance it could crack due to thermal shock.

 I am an accredited practicing dietitian, experienced gardener and a dedicated cook.
 I love writing and sharing my experience so you can learn from my successes and mistakes.